Steve Wiegenstein

 the next daybreak book!

-The next book in the Daybreak series will be coming out in September 2023.
+The next book in the Daybreak series is now out.
 I'm excited beyond words!

 The book is entitled LAND OF JOYS, a title that is drawn from the old gospel song "I'll Fly Away.": "Just a few more weary days and then, I'll fly away to a land where joys will never end."